How We Work

 To do this, the consortium:

-- Provides a challenge adviser to each school in the region (with more time allocated to the schools most in need);
+- Provides an Improvement Partner to each school in the region (with more time allocated to the schools most in need);

 - Provides timely data analyses to support schools’ self evaluation and improvement planning (including school categorisation judgements);

 - Supports and funds school-to-school improvement partnerships.
 These enable schools to share good practice and learn from each other to improve teaching and leadership practice and improve outcomes for learners;

 - Works with the Welsh Government to deliver its priorities in the region;